Professional Practice 2 PG (10275.1)

 Special assessment requirements

-All must pass assessments (final compass, assessment plan and demonstration, treatment plan and demonstration and evidence portfolio) must be passed in order to meet competency and pass the unit.
+All must pass assessments (final compass, assignment 1, and assignment 2) must be passed in order to meet competency and pass the unit.

 If you do not pass a component of an assignment, you will be provided with one opportunity to resubmit that assignment.
 Students will have one week to resubmit the component that they did not pass in their initial attempt.
 If you fail the resubmission then you will be required to retake the whole unit when next offered.